-1. When people don’t say anything, or give any input or feedback as to what is happening for them, or have withdrawn and shut down when there is an exchange between yourselves, you will make up your own interpretation as to what is going on.
+1. When people don’t say anything, or give any input or feedback on what is happening for them and withdraw and shut down.
+If this happens ‘the Other’ will then make up their own interpretation as to what is going on.

 What happens is we will:

 – interpret or

 – ‘make up’ what you think is going on.

 People find it very hard to tolerate ‘a vacuum’.
 Humans have an instinct/impulse ‘to make meaning’ about what is going on around them in their environment.
 And people relax when things make sense!

 2. When you are frustrated with the behaviour of ‘the Other’ and you are criticizing them you will describe them using your interpretation of the events or circumstances.
 Your SIMUs could be about ‘the Other’, or about yourself.

-People often think what they are experiencing, or their reality, or their opinion, as ‘the truth’ when often times it is simply – their reality or their opinion or their interpretation.
+People often think what they are experiencing, or their reality, or their opinion, is ‘the truth’ when often times it is simply – their reality or their opinion or their interpretation.

 This happens 99% of the time when there is conflict happening and two people have different opinions as to what is going on and are clashing about it.